Marguelgtz/turk/README.md

 The PipeGeometry is an update of the [TubeGeometry code](https://github.com/Troilk/cs291-contest) by [Vitalii Maslikov](https://github.com/Troilk).

 Because it requires high-precision MIDI playing, this demo is usually best with Chrome.
-Even then, you may get hesitations.
+I recommend letting it run half a minute when you start up, so that all the libraries needed load and are in cache, then refresh the web page.
+Even then there's a glitch at the beginning of any tune - I may figure that out someday (hints appreciated).
+Note that you can interact at any point during the animation and take control.
 When you change music, you may also need to hit "reload."

+Just not working but you want to see the thing run?
+See [the YouTube video](https://youtu.be/plBX-CFx5DM), with the starting glitch and all.